neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 The z80 code is based on an empty driver made by freem.
 I've personally found it here (http://www.ajworld.net/neogeodev/beginner/)

 ## BUGS
+* Sending lots of play song signals in a short amount of time (by mashing the A, B and C buttons) softlocks the 68k program. (the z80 is reset or does it also softlock?)

 ## TODO
 * Implement channel volume event command